Macedonian Ruins

 Although they are the devil’s schemes, our struggle is not with him, nor with other people, but against rulers, authorities, powers of this dark world, and spiritual forces of evil in the heavenly realms.
 Are these unrighteous heavenly beings the subject of our prayers or the object against which we pray?

-Jesus’ parable, which we will look into more closely later, tells us that the widow’s persistent prayer moved the unrighteous judge to act on her behalf.
+Jesus’ parable, which we will examine more closely later, tells us that the widow’s persistent prayer moved the unrighteous judge to act on her behalf.
 Is this what Paul is telling us as well?
-Could the unrighteous judge represent unrighteous heavenly beings who are required to address our concerns, our prayers?
+Could the unrighteous judge represent unrighteous heavenly beings who are required to address our concerns and our prayers?
 I hope to prove that it does.

 While under Persian rule, Daniel struggled and fasted—persisted—in prayer for “three full weeks.”
 Daniel’s persistence was driven by his conviction that, through the prophet Jeremiah, Yahweh had promised to end their exile in Babylon after seventy years.
 An answer to his prayers finally came by way of a heavenly being, a messenger sent from Yahweh.